bounceme/restclient.vim/Readme.md

 there is overhead, less than you might think though, around 300ms.
 Rather than `C-cC-c` you just run `:Restclient`.

-To get the equivalent as a Curl command, use `:RestclientCurl` , which takes an optional register, and copies.
+To get the equivalent as a cURL command, use `:RestclientCurl` , which takes an optional register, and copies.

 For installing in the comfort of your shell, just run:
 <pre>emacs --quick --batch --eval="(progn(require 'package) (package-initialize) (add-to-list 'package-archives '(\"melpa\" . \"http://melpa.milkbox.net/packages/\") t) (setq url-http-attempt-keepalives nil) (package-refresh-contents) (package-install 'restclient))"</pre>